Chart Color Schemes

 Kellyville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 56 such projects that are likely to impact the area.
-Notable projects include Sienna Apartments Kellyville, Kellyville Station Precinct, William Clarke College Bryson Building, and 30 Memorial Avenue Residential Development.
-The following list details those projects considered most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 56 projects that could impact this region.
+Notable ones include Sienna Apartments Kellyville, Kellyville Station Precinct, William Clarke College Bryson Building, and 30 Memorial Avenue Residential Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.